morcs/beautiful-jekyll/_posts/draft-2018-03-10-is-vi-like-driving-a-manual.md

 I recently started thinking about why people still choose manual gearboxes when buying a car.
 I'm one of them, so I should be able to answer that.

-It used to be that they were cheaper and more fuel efficient, but I’m not sure that was ever the real reason.
+It used to be that cars with a manual transmission were cheaper and more fuel efficient, but I’m not sure that was ever the real reason.
 Advances in technology have basically eliminated any real difference there, so why do people still buy them?
 Do they just like making life a bit more difficult, or does it just make them feel superior?
 Is it the same thing that causes people to like vi?

 If you ask people why they drive a manual, they'll tell you “it makes me feel more connected to the car”.
 But what does that mean?
 Maybe it comes down to the tactile feedback that’s involved in operating a clutch pedal.